Tony Carr (basketball)

-Anthony Gregory Carr (born October 11, 1997) is an American professional basketball player for Hapoel Gilboa Galil in the Israeli Basketball Premier League.
+Anthony Gregory Carr (born October 11, 1997) is an American professional basketball player for Sagesse Club of the LBL and West Asia Super League.
 He played college basketball for the Penn State Nittany Lions.

 Early years

 Carr was born Anthony Gregory Andre Carr in Philadelphia, Pennsylvania.
 He attended Roman Catholic High School where helped lead the Cahillites to back-to-back PIAA AAAA-level state championships, along with teammates Nazeer Bostick and Lamar Stevens, who also signed with Penn State's Class of 2016.

 After strong junior and senior years, Carr was Named the 2016 Pennsylvania Player of the Year by USA Today and by the Pennsylvania Sports Writers in 2015 and 2016.
 He earned First Team All-Pennsylvania (PA Sports Writers) honors and All-Philadelphia accolades by the Philadelphia Daily News each of the last two years and also was ranked No. 50 in 2016 ESPN Top 100 recruits.